 - Fanny pack or easy access pockets

-This class is now held indoors at the Maude Cobb Exhibit Center.
+This class is now held indoors at the Longview Exhibit Center at the Longview Convention Complex.